Business RadioX ®

 BRX-Banner

-Stone Payton: [00:00:00] And we are back with BRX Pro Tips.
-Stone Payton and Lee Kantor here with you.
-Lee, let’s chat a little bit about the Business RadioX Ambassador Program.
+Stone Payton: [00:00:01] And we are back with BRX Pro Tips.
+Lee Kantor, Stone Payton here with you.
+Lee, you are fond of this phrase, I’d love for you to explain it in a little bit of detail, don’t fear the no.

 Loading